learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/ingress-4.svg",
-      "description": "The Ingress YAML has a `serviceName` property that describe which Service it should use."
+      "description": "The Ingress YAML has a `serviceName` property that describes which Service it should use."
     },
     {
       "image": "assets/ingress-5.svg",
-      "description": "The Ingress controller retrieve the list of endpoints from the Service and skips it.
+      "description": "The Ingress controller retrieves the list of endpoints from the Service and skips it.
 The traffic flows directly to the endpoints (Pods)."
     },
     {
       "image": "assets/ingress-6.svg",